 Don’t be afraid to take a look and see what you can find.

-Special thanks to Nelda Scoggin Reynolds for her ongoing assistance in working with the Grigsby transcriptions, helping to unravel new connections and identify people in the tree.
-As always, be sure to subscribe to this blog by RSS or email.
+Special thanks to Nelda Scoggin Reynolds for her ongoing assistance in working with the Grigsby transcriptions, helping to unravel new connections, and identifying people in the tree.

 Grigsby, David & Delores, comp.
 Summerville News 1891-1903.
 This document was dictated from copies of the Summerville News on microfilm at the Summerville Library in 1987 and later transcribed.